nordquip/sousms/doc/securityUseCases.md

 * SQL injector scanning the system to see where they can inject sql statements to receive any information they want from that systems database.

 ### Postconditions
-* Successful - Inject sql and able to recieve all the records held in the database (Login usernames and passwords, accounts, etc.)
+* Successful - Inject sql and be able to recieve all the records held in the database (Login usernames and passwords, accounts, etc.)
 * Unsuccessful - Unable to successfully inject sql and receive the information.

 ### Dialog